Museum of American Heritage: Collection

 The museum has a mission to collect and preserve artifacts, electrical and mechanical in nature, that were invented or built from the 1750s through to the end of the 1950s.
 The museum accepts donated artifacts that meet these criteria for inclusion in the collection.

 The MOAH collection is housed in a remote warehouse and is seldom open to the public.
 Categories typical to the collection include: sewing machines, mechanical typewriters, cameras, radios and televisions, clocks, toys, adding machines and mechanical calculators, and kitchen appliances.
 There are over 8,000 accessioned artifacts in the collection and many more that are display items, extras, or permanent loan items.
 It is reported to be one of the largest collections of its kind in the United States.

 Items from the collection are used for MOAH permanent and rotating exhibits.
 Other museums and institutions are able to borrow items from the MOAH collection for their exhibits or other displays.
-Organizations that have borrowed exhibit materials from MOAH include the San Francisco International Airport museum, the Los Altos History Museum, San Jose State University theater department, and the Stanford Federal Credit union.

-The museum collection database is currently only accessible during public hours at the main museum location in Palo Alto.
+Organizations that have borrowed exhibit materials from MOAH include the San Francisco International Airport museum, the Los Altos History Museum, History San Jose, and Rengstorff House.
+The museum collection database is currently publicly accessible on the museum's webpage.

-House
+The Williams House

 Former home of Dr. Thomas Williams

 The Museum of American Heritage is currently open to the public in the Williams House on Homer Avenue in Palo Alto.
-This house was custom built in 1907 by Dr. Thomas Williams for his residence and private medical practice.
-Dr. Williams is noted for having opened the first doctor's office in the Palo Alto area, which eventually grew to become the Palo Alto Medical Clinic.
-The house is a Tudor Revival design, and the architect was Ernest Coxhead.
-The house was owned by the Williams family until the death of the last living daughter of Thomas and Dora Williams, Rhona Williams.
-The house was bequeathed to the City of Palo Alto to be used for the community benefit.
+The home was designed by noted Bay Area architect Ernest Coxhead and completed in 1907 at a cost of $6,000 for Dr. Thomas Marion Williams, his wife Dora Moody Williams, and their daughters Betty (Elizabeth) and Rhona.
+Dr. Williams, known colloquially as "Dr. Tom," is noted for having opened the first doctor's office in the Palo Alto area, which eventually grew to become the Palo Alto Medical Clinic.
+The house is a Tudor Revival design with Craftsman interiors, an open floor plan, and a medical wing, and together with its garden occupies approximately two-thirds of an acre.

+Dr. Tom and Dora were prominent figures in the Palo Alto and Stanford communities, active in the economic and cultural life of the Peninsula.
+Their daughters lived together and split their time between the Palo Alto home and the family's La Honda ranch.
+The house was owned by the Williams family until the death of the last surviving daughter, Rhona Williams, in 1989, who bequeathed the home and garden to the City of Palo Alto with the proviso that the property be used for cultural purposes in honor of her parents.

 Home for the Museum of American Heritage

-In 1997, Palo Alto asked for request for proposals of how to use the property.
-The city selected the Museum of American Heritage proposal, and after a significant restoration the museum opened its doors to public in 1998.
-Significant features of the Williams house include: